Blaine Robison, M.A.

 and: Grk. kai, conj. saw: Grk. horaō (for Heb. ra'ah, "to see"), aor., 3p-pl., to perceive physically with the eye, or in a fig. sense to experience something or to have extraordinary mental perception. my: Grk. egō, first person pronoun; i.e., ADONAI (Heb.
 YHVH). works: pl. of Grk. ergon generally means a tangible deed, action or accomplishment that may be observed, whether of men or God.
 In the LXX of this verse ergon translates Heb. poal (SH-6467), doing, deed or work.
 The Hebrew noun is actually singular in number, but has a collective focus.
 God's works on behalf of Israel for the forty years in the wilderness included supplying manna (Ex 16:35), insuring there was no lack of necessities (Deut 2:7), preventing clothing from wearing out and feet from swelling (Deut 29:5).

-The time reference of 40 years actually begins the next verse in the Hebrew and LXX text, but Paul decided change the verse division.
+The time reference of 40 years actually begins the next verse in quoted text, but Paul decided change the verse division.
 We should remember that while the words of Scripture are inspired, verse and chapter divisions are not.
 Chapter and verse divisions are purely arbitrary, since the original Greek MSS had neither.
 Chapter divisions were introduced by Stephen Langton in 1227 and verse divisions were inserted by Robert Estienne in the 1551 edition of his Greek text (Textus Receptus).

-10 Therefore "I was disgusted with that generation, and said, 'Always they go astray in their heart; moreover they have not known my ways.'"
+10 Therefore "I was angry with that generation, and said, 'Always they go astray in their heart; moreover they have not known my ways.'"

 in their: pl. of Grk. autos, personal pronoun. heart: Grk. ho kardia.
 See verse 8 above.
 Though singular in number the noun has a collective meaning for the entire nation. moreover: Grk. de, conj.
 See verse 4 above.
 The conjunction continues the thought with emphasis. they have not: Grk. ou, adv., a particle used in an unqualified denial or negation; not. known: Grk. ginōskō, aor., 3p-pl., to know, including (1) to be in receipt of information; (2) to form a judgment or draw a conclusion; or (3) have a personal relationship involving recognition of another's identity or value.
 The third meaning applies there.

 The ways of God may also be summarized by the two great commandments to love God and to love neighbor.
-The Israelites knew God's expectations in that they knew about the divine commandments that had existed since creation.
+The Israelites knew God's moral will in that they knew about the divine commandments that had existed since creation.
 Then God's commandments were repeated and expanded at Sinai.
 But, the Israelites did not internalize or embrace God ways as a personal lifestyle.
-That is why the promise of the New Covenant is that God would write His laws on the hearts of His people (Jer 31:33).
+Thus, the promise of the New Covenant is that God would write His laws on the hearts of His people (Jer 31:33).

 11 "As I swore in my wrath, 'They shall not enter into my rest.'"